Sri Lanka Braces for Environmental Disaster as Ship Sinks

 The fire erupted on May 20 when the ship was anchored about 9.5 nautical miles (18 kilometers) northwest of Colombo and waiting to enter the port.

-The navy believes the blaze was caused by the vessel's chemical cargo, which were loaded at the port of Hazira, India, on May 15.
+The navy believes the blaze was caused by the vessel's chemical cargo which was carrying from the port of Hazira, India.

 Sri Lankan police are probing the fire, and a court in Colombo on Tuesday banned the captain, the engineer and the assistant engineer from leaving the country.
 The government has said it will take legal action against the owners of the ship to claim compensation.